agentx-cgn/Hannibal/README.md

 ### Intro ###

 Hannibal is a new approach to reduce the complexity of programming a bot for 0 A.D., a free, open-source, cross-platform real-time strategy game under development by Wildfire Games.
-Development started in February 2014 by agentx.
-This git will be updated once a week until the project technically matured enough to support full git based development.
+Hannibal tackles the complexity of an RTS with hundreds of units by organizing them into a society of autonomous groups, each with its specific task.

 ### Features ###

-* a **state machine** to handle game phases, like
-  village, town, city, attack, defense, reconstruction, etc.

-* a **triple store** to interfere features of cultures, like
+* A **triple store** to interfere features of cultures, like
   who can gather fields, can a healer melee?

-* a **simple query language** to retrieve information from the triple store
+* A **query language** to retrieve information as a set of nodes from the triple store
   "food.grain GATHEREDBY WITH costs.metal = 0, costs.stone = 0, costs.wood = 0 SORT < costs.food"

-* a **plugin system** describing the behavior of groups of units
+* A **group system** describing the behavior of groups of units
   (grain-picker, hunter, warrior, guerrilla, miner, etc)

-* a **domain specific language** used for the plugins
-  to allow non programmer to define a group's behavior
+* A **domain specific language** called group script, based on JavaScript method and property chaining to define a fluenent interface and decribe the behaviour of groups in a near natural language

-* an **economy model** with an order queue, a cost analyzer and
+* An **economy model** with an order queue, a cost analyzer and
-  a simple statistic module providing metrics based on resource flows.
+  a statistic module providing metrics based on resource flows with trends and forecast.

-* a **HTN PLanner** to calculate economic development and
+* A **HTN PLanner** to calculate economic development, advancing to next phase and planning attack strategies

-    attack strategies
+* **Map Analysis &amp; Pathfinder** for intelligent and adequate game play

 ### Try Out ###

 **Prerequisites**

+* Check [game paths]() for your system
-* Locate \binaries\data\mods\public\ folder within 0 A.D. installation
+* Locate folder \binaries\data\mods\ within 0 A.D. installation
-* Create \simulation\ai\hannibal within \public
-* Extract [all files](https://github.com/noiv/Hannibal/archive/master.zip) into \hannibal keeping directory structure intact
+* Copy the zip + readme from latest [release]() into mods/

 **Play**

+* Start 0 A.D.,
+* Open mod selection and activate Hannibal
-* Start 0 A.D., select single player new game, select Hannibal as bot
+* Select single player/new game, and choose Hannibal as bot

-**Test**

-* Copy the maps to your [map folder](http://trac.wildfiregames.com/wiki/GameDataPaths)
+* Choose a difficulty from the settings dialog

+**Test &amp; Developemt**

-* start 0 A.D. with params: -quickstart -autostart=aitest03 -autostart-ai=1:hannibal
+* Start 0 A.D. with params: -quickstart -autostart=aitest03 -autostart-ai=1:hannibal
+* Customize launcher.py and launch 0 A.D. from commadline (Linux only)

 **HTML Data Explorer**